 What is GEO?
 The Complete Guide to Generative Engine Optimization

-GEO stands for Generative Engine Optimization — the practice of structuring your online presence so that AI-powered search engines like ChatGPT, Perplexity, and Google Gemini cite your brand when users ask questions about your industry.
+GEO stands for Generative Engine Optimization — the practice of structuring your website, content, and brand presence so that AI search engines like ChatGPT, Perplexity, and Google Gemini cite your brand by name when users ask questions about your industry.

 Traditional SEO gets your website ranked on a results page.
 GEO gets your brand named, quoted, and recommended inside the AI-generated answer itself.
-That distinction matters because an increasing share of search queries now terminate inside an AI response — the user never clicks through to a website at all.
+That distinction matters because an increasing share of search queries now terminate inside an AI response — the user reads the answer and never clicks through to any of the cited sites.

 Why GEO matters now

-AI search engines now process over 1 billion queries per week, and brands that are not optimized for citation are invisible to this rapidly growing channel.
+AI search engines now process billions of queries per week, and brands that are not optimized for citation are invisible to this rapidly growing channel.

 The way people search for information is undergoing a structural shift.
 For two decades, search meant typing keywords into Google and scanning a list of blue links.
 That model is being replaced — not entirely, but meaningfully — by AI search engines that synthesize answers from multiple sources and present a single, conversational response.